Supplemental Pay Regulation 627

 2. The period of appointment includes all formal holidays and interludes during which no classes are scheduled.

-3. Regardless of the salary source, total compensation paid to full time employees during the period of appointment cannot exceed the authorized salary amount except as provided in this policy.
+3. Regardless of the salary source, total compensation paid to full time employees during the period of appointment cannot exceed the authorized salary amount except as provided in this regulation.

 4. With appropriate approvals, part-time employees may increase their commitment up to full-time with additional compensation.

-5. The work commitment of an individual may never exceed full-time commitment unless specifically authorized as an exception under this policy.
+5. The work commitment of an individual may never exceed full-time commitment unless specifically authorized as an exception under this regulation.

 6. Under exceptional circumstances, a faculty member may receive supplemental pay for performing tasks that are clearly outside their assigned duties or job description at UNCSA that